v8/v8.dev/src/blog/speeding-up-regular-expressions.md

 Historically, various components of V8 have been implemented in JavaScript.
 Until recently, `regexp.js` has been one of them, hosting the implementation of the RegExp constructor, all of its properties as well as its prototype’s properties.

 Unfortunately this approach has disadvantages, including unpredictable performance and expensive transitions to the C++ runtime for low-level functionality.
 The recent addition of built-in subclassing in ES6 (allowing JavaScript developers to provide their own customized RegExp implementation) has resulted in a further RegExp performance penalty, even if the RegExp built-in is not subclassed.
-These regressions could not be be fully addressed in the self-hosted JavaScript implementation.
+These regressions could not be fully addressed in the self-hosted JavaScript implementation.

 We therefore decided to migrate the RegExp implementation away from JavaScript.
 However, preserving performance turned out to be more difficult than expected.
 An initial migration to a full C++ implementation was significantly slower, reaching only around 70% of the original implementation’s performance.
 After some investigation, we found several causes: